-MASTER CANTEEN:- Its said that initially there was a samosa snacks counter (canteen) opened by a teacher (‘master’ as fondly called by his customers), & thus the name – Master Canteen.
+MASTER CANTEEN:- Its said that initially there was a singada (samosa) snacks counter (canteen) opened by a teacher (‘master’ as fondly called by his customers) & thus the name – Master Canteen.
 In the later years, Master Canteen became ‘Master General Store’ the only shop in the locality which is just outside Bhubaneswar Railway Station.
-As per Syed Maqbool Ali (Syed Mumtaz Ali’s son), Master Canteen was named after one of the Han’s (BBSR’s initial business family) family elders who was a Tailor ( In Hindi – Master for the Head Tailor).
-And, Biju babu had commended this ‘Master’ as he stitched him a Band-Galla Coat overnight ( an impossible feature in those olden days ).
+As per Syed Maqbool Ali (Syed Mumtaz Ali’s son), Master Canteen was named after one of the Han’s (BBSR’s initial business family) family elders who was a Tailor ( as Master term is often used for for the Head Tailor).
+And, Biju Babu had commended this ‘Master’ as he stitched him a Band-Galla Coat overnight ( an impossible feature in those olden days ).
 Now, a fast food chain under the brand name “Master Canteen’ has been opened just outside Lalchand Market Complex to revive the old era.
 Its branches are now being opened across BBSR.

 BARANG:- Barang’s name (near Nandan Kanan) has been evolved from Chudanga(garh), the fortified area made by King Chodagangadeva which itself was previously known as Sarangagarh (due to abundance of waterlilies around).

 DHAULI:- Dhauli hillock has been evolved from Toshali/Toshala, the capital city of erstwhile Kalinga.
-Similarly, Kausalyaganga is a combination of Kausalya+Ganga, named by King Chodagangadeva (Ganga) in the name of his Queen Kausalya when he converted a huge acre of land into a scenic lake, now where CIFA (Central Institute of Freshwater Aquaculture) stands.
+Similarly, Kausalyaganga is a combination of Kausalya+Ganga, named by King Chodagangadeva (of Ganga dynasty) in the name of his Queen Kausalya when he converted a huge acre of land into a scenic lake, now where CIFA (Central Institute of Freshwater Aquaculture) stands.

 OLD TOWN:- Old Town is a typical designation of a historic or original core of a city or town.
 In BBSR, Old Town is the oldest part of the city (starting from BJB Nagar to Kapileswar), characterised by mostly Shaiva heritage temples.
 Rest of Bhubaneswar may be termed as New Town.

-JAGAMARA:- Jagamara hamlet was originally a part of Bechhapuri mouza & a dwelling place for the travelling Jain/ Buddhist sadhus who used to visit Khandagiri caves.
-There was a Naga sadhu from Gaya staying in the village in his Naga muth.
-The sadhu with his followers, while performing yagyas was disturbed by non-followers & the local name ‘Jagamara’ has probably been derived from the term ‘Jagyanmara’ (when a yagyan becomes impure).
+JAGAMARA:- Jagamara hamlet was originally a part of Bechhapuri mouza & a dwelling place for the travelling Jain/ Buddhist sadhus who used to visit Khandagiri caves for meditation & performing yajyas .
+In one instance, the sadhus were disturbed while performing yagyas by non-followers.
+The local name ‘Jagamara’ has probably been derived from the term ‘Jagyanmara’ (when a yagyan becomes impure).

 RUPALI SQUARE:- This famous square at Saheed Nagar was named after the small restaurant named Rupali (some argue it as Rupali Hotel) started by a family of three from Balasore at the very place where Pathik Hotel stands now.
 Rupali was the only destination for foodies from newly settled Saheed Nagar residents at that time.